piotrkosytorz/software-architecture/Series1.md

 #### Maintanability

+To calculate the maintainability scores we compute the avarage of the relevant scores.
+Those are:

+* Maintainability : Volume, Unit-Cyclomatic-Complexity, Unit-Size, Duplication, Test-Quality
+* Analysability   : Volume, Unit-Size, Duplication, Test-Quality
+* Changeability   : Unit-Cyclomatic-Complexity, Duplication
+* Stability       : Test-Quality
+* Testability     : Unit-Cyclomatic-Complexity, Unit-Size, Test-Quality

+To easily compute the avarage a score is represented as a tuple of <int,str> e.g.: <-2,"--">
+By doing this we can use one method to compute the avarage score by summing up the int values of the scores and dividing by the number of score.
+Afterwards we round the number with the haskell round method and select the appropriate score again.

+There is also a variable list "scores" included in the Types.rsc file, that contains all the scores as a handy list.

 ### How well do these metrics indicate what we really want to know about these systems and how can we judge that?